DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 The problem

-On top of that, DAZN's PPV model didn't follow industry norms: rather than a standalone purchase, users had to hold an active DAZN subscription and buy the event separately – a mechanic most users wouldn't expect and many would find confusing.
+Additionally, DAZN's PPV model didn't follow industry norms.
+Rather than a standalone purchase, users had to buy or have an active DAZN subscription and buy the event separately – a mechanic most users wouldn't expect and many would find confusing.

 My role

-UX writer and copywriter across the full PPV experience – from catalogue and sign-up through to purchase – as well as leading the broader communications strategy around the launch.
+UX writer and copywriter across the full PPV experience, from catalogue and sign-up through to purchase.
+I also led the broader communications strategy around the launch.

 The content challenge

-On clarity, the purchase mechanic needed to be explained upfront, before users entered the funnel, so there were no surprises at checkout.
-I created the label "subscribe to buy" to set the right expectation from the first touchpoint, and "add to your plan" as the framing for the event itself – language that made the two-step purchase feel logical rather than like a hidden cost.
+For clarity, the purchase mechanic needed to be explained upfront, before users entered the funnel, so there were no surprises at checkout.
+I created the label "subscribe to buy" to set the right expectation from the first touchpoint, and "add to your plan" as the framing for the event itself.
+This language made the two-step purchase feel logical rather than like a hidden cost.

-On trust, I worked with the marketing and CRM teams to develop a transparency-first communications strategy.
-Rather than quietly launching PPV and hoping users wouldn't notice the contradiction, I proposed being direct about it: an email to existing subscribers explaining why DAZN had introduced PPV and committing to keeping prices low elsewhere on the platform, supported by a full help centre article laying out the context.
-The instinct was to minimise the issue; I pushed for honesty as the better long-term play.
+For trust, I worked with the marketing and CRM teams to develop a transparency-first communications strategy.
+Rather than quietly launching PPV and hoping users wouldn't notice the contradiction, I proposed being direct about it.
+The strategy included creating a comprehensive help page, a how-to-buy video, and sending an email to existing subscribers that explained why DAZN had introduced PPV and committing to keeping prices low elsewhere on the platform.
+I pushed for honesty as the better long-term play to maintain trust with users as much as possible.

 The results